sbrentan/sdn-on-demand-slices/README.md

 This output shows the path taken by the packet in the network, with the MAC addresses of the hosts and switches involved in the forwarding process.
 The `Connection refused by the server` message indicates that the destination host is not listening on the specified port, which is expected in this case as we are just tracing a packet without a server running on `h3`.

-This output format (with the arrows and indentation) becomes useful when the network topology is more complex and packets are flooed in multiple directions.
+This output format (with the arrows and indentation) becomes useful when the network topology is more complex and packets are flooded in multiple directions.
 For example, if you send a UDP packet from `h1` to `h3` in the second network configuration (as shown in the [Network 2](#network-2) section), you will see something like this:
 ```sh
 mininet> trace -p UDP -port 9999 -src h1 -dst h3
 Sending packet from h1 to 10.0.0.3 with protocol UDP and port 9999